The FSAs Approach to Managing the Interests of its External Scientific Advisers

 For ad hoc advice this should be done when their advice is requested (or when they apply to be part of a register of experts).

 If an interview is held, the Declaration of Interests form should be discussed, and any potential conflicts should be discussed and resolved, if possible.
-For example, if an adviser occasionally gave lectures or advice on how to submit applications to a FSA committee, it could be appropriate to ask them to step down from that role before taking up a position on the committee.
 If conflicts are likely to occur so frequently that it would seriously hinder the contribution the adviser can make, they should be dismissed or not appointed to the advisory role.

 Details of interests and how any conflicts have been assessed and managed should be suitably recorded, including the rationale for this judgement with reference to this guidance.